Why are Playable Ads a Great Way to Pitch Your Mobile Game?

-Your playable ad is a short elevator pitch for your mobile game, not a full product demo.
-Focus on sharing the best aspects of your game and don’t worry if you aren’t able to communicate everything through the ad.
-Trying to cram your entire game into the ad will result in a more drawn out experience, and this goes against the rules of interactive advertising which is to keep things short and sweet.
+Your playable ad is a short elevator pitch for your mobile game, not a complete product demo.
+Focus on sharing the best aspects of your game, and don’t worry if you aren’t able to communicate everything through the ad.
+Trying to cram your entire game into the ad will result in a more drawn-out experience, which goes against the rules of interactive advertising to keep things short and sweet.

 When they provide tutorials to guide the player

 Your game is new to users.
-Without clear instructions on how to play it, the onboarding process will be difficult, and this will dissuade gamers from downloading and adopting it for long term use.
+Without clear instructions on how to play it, the onboarding process will be complex, dissuading gamers from downloading and adopting it for long-term use.
 Your playable ad should guide users on the actions they need to take to progress through the game.

-You can also choose to start the ad with “fake advice” so that the player fails and has to try again.
+You can also start the ad with “fake advice” so the player fails and has to try again.
 This seems counterintuitive, but failure can help gamers understand the game quickly and make them determined to win.
-Mindworks used this strategy to make an ad and it resulted in a 32 percent increase of their IPM (installs per mille).
+Mindworks used this strategy to make an ad, resulting in a 32 percent increase in their IPM (installs per mille).

 When they show the USP of your game

 Gamers can quickly tell if your game doesn’t offer a unique experience.
 They can tell when your game is a cheap imitation of other titles in the market and proceed to cancel it within their communities.
-Developers need to create unique games that will stand out in the gaming community.
-The playable ads should also clearly capture the unique elements of the game to get players excited to try it out.
+Developers must create unique games that will stand out in the gaming community.
+The playable ads should also clearly capture the game's individual elements to get players excited to try it out.

 When the end results suit

-Your ad should be designed with an outcome that increases the chances of the prospects hitting the CTA button.
-Most players like to win so creating an ad where the chances of succeeding are high is a great way to market your mobile game.
-However, this doesn’t mean that the ad should be incredibly simple as this is the quickest way to lose the interest of core gamers.
+You should design your ad with an outcome that increases the chances of the prospects hitting the CTA button.
+Most players like to win, so creating an ad where the chances of succeeding are high is a great way to market your mobile game.
+However, this doesn’t mean that the ad should be incredibly simple, as this is the quickest way to lose the interest of core gamers.
 Make your ad challenging enough but not so difficult as to leave players frustrated.

 Alternatively, your ad could have a loss ending as the outcome.
-Failure will help the players understand the gameplay better, and this will motivate them to download your game so that they can experience the full version.
+Failure will help the players understand the gameplay better, motivating them to download your game so they can experience the full version.
 Test the win/lose outcomes to find which would suit your playable ad better.